Great Start Readiness Programs (GSRP's)

 Formerly called the Michigan School Readiness Program (MSRP)

-Michigan School Readiness Programs are no-cost, state-funded preschools that enroll 4 year old children who may be "at risk" of school failure.
-Contact your local school district
+Great Start Readiness Programs (GSRP) are no-cost, state-funded preschools that enroll 4 year old children who may be "at risk" of school failure.
+Contact the online application

 The Head Start Program is a no-cost federally funded program which provides comprehensive education, health, nutrition, and parent involvement services to low-income children and their families.
 For more information or to see if your family qualifies, contact the Tri County Head Start at (800) 792-0366 or visit www.tricountyhs.org